Winnie Yu (nurse): Biography

 Following Chief Executive Carrie Lam's announcement to close four borders to the mainland, rather than a full closure demanded by the HAEA, the union launched a labour strike for five days between 3 and 7 February 2020.
 Yu said that over 2,500 hospital workers participated in the strike on the first day, with about 60 to 70 percent of them being nurses.
 The strike was attended by about 6,000 workers each day over the five days.
 In response, Chief Executive Carrie Lam announced that four more borders to be closed but refused to fully close the border.
 She also called the medical workers who were on strike as "radical".
 In response to the government's decision not to fully close the border, Yu shifted the union's demands, asking for adequate protection measures for HA medical workers and for the HA to rule out penalising staff who participated in the strike. as well as On 7 February, the HAEA fell 2,000 votes short of the target it set to extend industrial action into middle of next week.
 In response, Yu announced an end to the five-day strike, though she said that ending the strike "doesn't mean [the union members] are giving up" with their demands.

 Yu participated in the 2020 Hong Kong pro-democracy primaries and received 2,493 votes, winning against incumbent lawmaker Joseph Lee in the Health Services functional constituency.

 On 6 January 2021, Yu was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in the primaries of July 2020.
 Yu was released on bail on 7 January.

 On 28 February, Yu was formally charged, along with 46 others, for subversion.
 After Yu was charged for subversion, she was suspended from her duties by the Hong Kong Hospital Authority.
 On 28 July, she was released on bail, after her bail application being granted by High Court judge Esther Toh.
 According to a written judgement that was released by the judiciary on 14 September, Toh granted her bail, observing in her written explanation that there was no evidence that Yu ever had an international connection.

 On 8 March 2022, one day after Yu being arrested again, her bail was revoked by a magistrate; as the application of defence for lifting of reporting restrictions was turned down, the nature of the violation of bail conditions was not immediately clear.
+On 30 May 2024, Yu was found guilty of subversion in the primaries case, along with 13 other defendants.